You need a clean and actionable cannabis SOP template. But where to start?

 To be eligible for a Michigan cultivation license, some considerations must be met.
 For example, you cannot have a safety compliance facility or a secure transporter.
 This means that you cannot have these kinds of Michigan cultivation licenses if you have a grower’s license.

-If you have a Michigan grower license, you’ll also need an active employee who has at least two years of experience working as a registered primary caregiver.
+If you have a Michigan growers license, you’ll also need an active employee who has at least two years of experience working as a registered primary caregiver.
 As a licensee, you cannot be registered as a primary caregiver.

 Michigan Grow License Types